 8. Camera Straps

-There are a lot of great straps out there—leather straps, rope straps, tiny straps, long straps.
+There are many great straps available—leather straps, rope straps, small straps, and long straps.
 There are the peak design straps, but I wouldn’t say I like those for the X100-style camera—they are too modern and clash with the aesthetics of the X100VI.

 Here are a few of the straps that I like.